 Born in London in 1895, Harriet Cohen studied at the Royal Academy of Music with the legendary Tobias Matthay, one of whose own piano compositions is featured in "Dearest Tania".
 She belonged to an extraordinary cohort of gifted lady pianists to emerge from Matthay's tutelage (among them Dame Myra Hess), many of whom – like Cohen herself – subsequently became teachers at the piano school opened by the avuncular "Uncle Tobs" in Wimpole Street.
 During the decade of the First World War she established herself as a pianist and thereafter threw herself into a frantic whirl of professional and social engagements.
 For many years she toured worldwide as a soloist, promoting new works at every turn and cultivating friendships with leading figures from every walk of life, all these activities being pursued with the same instinctive artistry, directness and flamboyant honesty which characterised her remarkable playing.
 Dogged increasingly by ill health, not least bouts of tuberculosis and an accident to her right hand (after which her long-term lover Arnold Bax wrote for her his "Concertante for left hand"), Cohen retired with some reluctance, dying in London in 1967.
 Harriet's copious writings and correspondence chronicle her friendships with such diverse personalities as George Bernard Shaw, Ramsay MacDonald, D.H.
 Lawrence, Sir Edward Elgar, Jean Sibelius and Rebecca West and serve as a testament to a woman who, in the words of the late Percy Young, "not only made music incomparably well, but in doing so also improved the quality of life".

-"Dearest Tania" celebrates the contribution of a remarkable woman, combining the communicative power of words and music to produce a uniquely penetrating insight into some remarkable events and exchanges in musical and cultural history.
-It illuminates some fascinating times and people with humour, honesty, poignancy and - at times - positive raciness!
+"Dearest Tania" celebrated the contribution of a remarkable woman, combining the communicative power of words and music to produce a uniquely penetrating insight into some remarkable events and exchanges in musical and cultural history.
+It illuminated some fascinating times and people with humour, honesty, poignancy and - at times - positive raciness!

 Masterworks of Piano Music